9 injured, including some children after tree falls at Bucks County swim club

-FEASTERVILLE, Pennsylvania (WPVI) -- Nine people were injured after a tree came crashing down at a swim club in Bucks County, Pennsylvania on Sunday.
+FEASTERVILLE, Pennsylvania (WPVI) -- Nine people were injured after a tree came crashing down as a result of a lightning strike at a swim club in Bucks County, Pennsylvania on Sunday.

 It happened just before 5 p.m. at the Dolphin Swim Club located on the 200 block of West Bristol Road in Feasterville.

 Several victims were taken to St. Mary's Hospital for treatment.
-The extent of the injuries are not known at this time.
+Three people were severely injured, six others suffered minor injuries.

 Stay with Action News as we continue to follow this developing story.